BREAKFAST SESSIONS

 Sponsored by

-• This session will bring together representation across the cancer sector in partnership with Deakin University, The Lancet Regional Health – Western Pacific, and academic, health service and policy collaborators to launch a series of papers to support the delivery of Equitable Cancer Outcomes across Rural and Remote Australia.
+• This session will bring together representation across the cancer sector in partnership with Deakin University, The Lancet Regional Health – Western Pacific, and academic, health service and policy collaborators to support the delivery of Equitable Cancer Outcomes across Rural and Remote Australia.

-This collaborative session aims to maximise the impact of this landmark publication by connecting key stakeholders, creating direct pathways for implementation, establishing new partnerships, and elevating the national profile of rural cancer care priorities.
+This collaborative session aims to maximise the impact of this research connecting key stakeholders, creating direct pathways for implementation, establishing new partnerships, and elevating the national profile of rural cancer care priorities.

 • A call for action to address the challenge of rural and remote cancer inequities (Prof Anna Ugalde)